This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Barcelona – Sitges – Tarragona – La Seu d’Urgell – Figueres – Calella de Palafrugell – Tossa de Mar – Barcelona

-This seven day Costa Brava road trip from Barcelona takes you through one of Spain’s most distinctive regions.
+This seven-day Costa Brava road trip from Barcelona takes you through one of Spain’s most distinctive regions.
 Catalunya is fiercely independent with a unique identity, and like nowhere else in the country.
 With its own language, Catalan, the region has long been an intersection of cultures and influences.

 If you have enough time, try hiking in Montserrat, just a short drive from the city.
 Famous for the cliff-hugging monastery and distinctive serrated rocks, you don’t even have to hike, you can get a cable car to the top!

 Head south along the coast to beautiful Tarragona, stopping at Sitges if partying is your thing …but be prepared to party hard, the town is famous for its nightlife.
+Needless to say, we gave Sithes a miss!

 From La Seu d’Urgell, it’s a hop and skip to Andorra, the sovereign landlocked country that crowns the Pyrenees.
 We’re on the fence about this tiny microstate, which we thought was a little… odd.
-But, if you want to tick another European country off your list, now is the time!
+But if you want to tick another European country off your list, now is the time!

-Calella de Palafrugell is one of the most beautiful coastal villages in Spain, with cute white houses, colorful wooden boats on the beach, and rocky inlets and hidden coves, and makes a perfect spot to stop and relax for a couple of days.
+Calella de Palafrugell is one of the most beautiful coastal villages in Spain, with cute white houses, colourful wooden boats on the beach, and rocky inlets and hidden coves, and makes a perfect spot to stop and relax for a couple of days.

-Tossa de Mar has a beautifully preserved old town, complete with cobblestone streets and fortifications and a fine beach, at total odds with its near neighbor, Lloret de Mar, which was one of the first places to Spain offer package holidays in the post-Franco tourist boom in the 1970s and has the highest concentration of hotels in the Mediterranean.
+Tossa de Mar has a beautifully preserved old town, complete with cobblestone streets and fortifications and a fine beach, at total odds with its near neighbour, Lloret de Mar, which was one of the first places to Spain offer package holidays in the post-Franco tourist boom in the 1970s and has the highest concentration of hotels in the Mediterranean.

 Where to Stay